-A: Currently installation for Fall Arrest to EN795:2012 is a maximum 1.3m span between fixings.
+A: Currently installation for Fall Arrest to EN795:2012 is a maximum span of 1.3m between fixings.

-Q: What size/type of fixings do we have to use for installations & do you supply them?
+Q: What size/type of fixings do you have to use for installations and do Harken Industrial supply them?

 Q: In what orientation can the TR31 be fitted?

 A: The TR31 can be mounted to vertical and horizontal surfaces and in a vertical and horizontal plane within one system (See Installation Manual).
 Please note that the TR31 is NOT suitable for use solely as a Vertical Fall Arrest device.

 Q: What is the smallest radius the TR31 can follow?

 A: The minimum bending radius for machined parts is 200mm.
 A straight section of track can be formed to a curve, Factory forming is recommended for best results.
 Larger radius bends can be manually formed in the field; however precautions should be taken to ensure bending is consistent and the rail is not damaged, which could lead to impaired performance.